Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Through VBA Code using Event Procedures.

 In this Project, the recommended procedure is the first option to use the Validation Rule and Validation Text Properties of the Field in Table Design View, or in the same Properties of the TextBox Field on the Form.
-If it is already written in the Table Field Properties then not required to repeat it in the Form Field.
+If it is already written in the Table Field Properties, then do not repeat it in the Form Field.

 The Validation Rule Property accepts simple expressions to evaluate the entered data.